 Biodiversity Matters is an Arid Lands Environment Centre initiative to increase community participation in land management and biodiversity conservation activities.

-ALEC currently works with the Northern Territory Department of Land Resource Management (DLRM) - Flora and Fauna Division, NT Parks and Wildlife Commission (PWC), Land for Wildlife Alice Springs (LFW), Centralian Land Management Association (CLMA), Alice Springs Desert Park (ASDP), Alice Springs Field Naturalists Club (ASFNC), Australian Wildlife Conservancy (AWC), Olive Pink Botanical Gardens (OPBG), Alice Springs Landcare and other partners to develop field trips, workshops and on-ground conservation activities.
+ALEC has worked with the Northern Territory Department of Land Resource Management (DLRM) - Flora and Fauna Division, NT Parks and Wildlife Commission (PWC), Land for Wildlife Alice Springs (LFW), Centralian Land Management Association (CLMA), Alice Springs Desert Park (ASDP), Alice Springs Field Naturalists Club (ASFNC), Australian Wildlife Conservancy (AWC), Olive Pink Botanical Gardens (OPBG), Alice Springs Landcare and other partners to develop field trips, workshops and on-ground conservation activities.

 Register your interest in receiving email notifications of upcoming Biodiversity Matters activities by emailing [email protected]